rulo-code/rulo-code/README.md

 # Hi there, welcome to my GitHub 👋

 ## About me :mortar_board:
-I am a Platzi Master student, currently studying web technolgies. as a front end web developer I be able to build creative solves and maintaining websites using the best practces in the scope.
+I am a Platzi Master student, currently studying web technologies. as a front end web developer I be able to build creative solves and maintaining websites using the best practces in the scope.
 Passionate about team working and build new skills.

 **No amount of knowledge is enough knowledge, never stop learning**. 🧠